cmeiklejohn/shafty/README.md

 * Add rest of TODOs from notes.
 * Replace set! calls if possible to add better clj compatibility.
 * Look into possibility of persistent events or behaviours.
+* Should update-fn return pulse explicitly or implicitly?

 ## References